Voice Pedagogy and Performance Faculty

 In the words of one reviewer, Katherine Johnson was "the absolute singing actress".
 During her career she was heard at The Metropolitan Opera, Los Angeles Music Center Opera, Houston Grand Opera, Dallas Opera, Baltimore Opera, New Orleans Opera, Opera/Columbus, Edmonton Opera, Manitoba Opera, Pacific Opera(Victoria), New Jersey State Opera, Florida Grand Opera, L’Opéra de Nice, Opera Orchestra of New York, Canterbury Opera (Christchurch, N.Z.), and L'Opéra de Québec, in a wide range of repertoire including the title roles of Tosca, Elektra, and Jenufa.
 Ms.

-Robin Leigh Massie has established herself as a versatile artist in opera, concert and musical theatre.
-She made her New York City Opera debut as Flora in Benjamin Britten’s The Turn of The Screw.
-She has also performed with the Tulsa, Kentucky, Glimmerglass and Princeton Opera companies.
-In musical theatre, she performed the role of Jellylorum in Andrew Lloyd Weber’s CATS in Hamburg, Germany.
+Soprano Robin Leigh Massie has established herself as a versatile artist in opera, concert and musical theatre.
+She made her New York City Opera debut as “Flora” in Benjamin Britten's The Turn of The Screw and has performed with Tulsa, Kentucky, Glimmerglass, and Rockland Opera companies.
+In musical theatre, Ms. Massie performed the role of “Jellylorum” in Andrew Lloyd Weber’s CATS in Hamburg, Germany.

-Baritone Sean McCarther serves as Assistant Professor of Voice at Westminster Choir College where he teaches studio voice and undergraduate voice science.
+Baritone Sean McCarther serves as Associate Professor of Voice at Westminster Choir College where he teaches studio voice and undergraduate voice science.
 In May of 2012 he received his doctorate in Vocal Performance and Pedagogy with minors in music theory and movement/postural analysis at Indiana University.
 He studied voice with Dr. Robert Harrison and pedagogy with the late Paul Kiesgen.
-Dr. McCarther earned his Master of Music degree with an emphasis in speech pathology at Indiana University and his Bachelor of Music degree at Baylor University, where he studied with Jack Coldiron.
+Dr.

 Kathy Kessler Price, soprano (M.M., Ph.D.), teaches graduate vocal pedagogy courses and applied voice, and directs the Presser Voice Laboratory at Westminster.
 She previously served as Voice Area Coordinator and Assistant Professor of Music at Mississippi State University and taught voice/vocal pedagogy and coordinated the School of Music Vocology Laboratory at The University of Kansas.
 She also worked as an intern in Clinical Voice Assessment at the University of Kansas Medical Center.
 Additionally, Dr.